ophub/amlogic-s9xxx-openwrt/README.md

 Follow the prompts to enter `b` to backup the system, or enter `r` to restore the system.

+In addition, the Android system can also be flashed into eMMC using the method of flashing via a cable.
+The download image of the Android system can be found in [Tools](https://github.com/ophub/kernel/releases/tag/tools).

 - ### Control LED Display

 From the browser, access the default IP of OpenWrt: 192.168.1.1 → `Log in to OpenWrt with the default account` → `System Menu` → `TTYD Terminal` → enter the command